What is an antiseptic?

 Precautions when using antiseptic

 Strong antiseptic should be diluted before it is applied to the skin, as concentrated products including chlorhexidine may cause chemical burns or severe irritant contact dermatitis.
-Prolonged contact with diluted antiseptic can also cause erosive contact dermatitis, as described with chlorhexidine-impregnated dressings.
+Prolonged contact with dilute antiseptic can also cause erosive contact dermatitis, as described with chlorhexidine-impregnated dressings.

 Antiseptic bought from the pharmacy should not be used for more than one week.
 Stop using the antiseptic and see a doctor if: